petrpajdla/stat4arch/index.md

 - Brief code-along project demonstrating the basics.

 #### Assignment
-- Think about a dataset you will use for the [project](#project) assignment.
+- `[project]` Think about a dataset you will use for the [project](#project) assignment.
   This could be your own data you are collecting for a different project of your own (e.g. your thesis) or a random published dataset you find online, check the [Get the data](#get-the-data) section below for some more information.
-- `[optional]` Read introductory chapters in *Quantifying archaeology* book by Stephen Shennan and *Quantitative Methods in Archaeology* book by David L.
+- `[optional]` Read introductory chapters in *Quantifying archaeology* book by Stephen Shennan and/or *Quantitative Methods in Archaeology* book by David L.
   Carlson (see [Resources](#resources)).
-These give a general overview on why to use quantitative and/or computational methods in archaeology.
+These give a general overview on why to use quantitative/computational methods in archaeology.

 --------------------------------------------------------------------------------